J. Bruce Ismay: Early life

 In 1891, Ismay returned with his family to the United Kingdom and became a partner in his father's firm, Ismay, Imrie and Company.
 In 1899, Thomas Ismay died, and Bruce Ismay became head of the family business.
 Ismay had a head for business, and the White Star Line flourished under his leadership.
 In addition to running his ship business, Ismay also served as a director of several other companies.
-In 1901, he was approached by Americans who wished to build an international shipping conglomerate (the International Mercantile Marine Company) to which Ismay agreed to sell his firm.
+In 1901, he was approached by Americans who wished to build an international shipping conglomerate – to be known as the International Mercantile Marine Company – to which Ismay agreed to sell his firm.